A-kly/School-Vault/CMPUT 379/Scheduling.md

 The standard way to eliminate starvation is to *add a time component to the priority (the age factor)*.
 # Kernel Processes
+What is the best scheduling policy for high priority, I/O bound processes?

+**We know for a fact what these processes are, what they do, and the resources they consume**.

+*The CPU bursts are always short.
+There is no need to guess or estimate*.

+Common scheme is ==fixed-priority preemptive scheduling==.

+The exact ordering of those processes (their actual priority) doesn't really matter, *as long as they are ahead of everything else*.
+# Other Policies
+As discussed earlier, the previous policies alone cannot efficiently handle a mixed collection of jobs (e.g., batch, interactive, and CPU-bound).
+So, other schemes were developed:
+- Multi-level queue scheduling
+- Multi-level feedback queue scheduling